User Guide: OONI Probe Mobile App

 You are now presented with an overview of all your OONI Probe test results.

-In each thematic test result card, you have an overview of:
+In each test results card, you will have an overview of:

 - The network (e.g.